dineshmetkari/myjsqlview/trunk/myjsqlview/docs/Release/readme.txt

 JRE, Java Runtime Environment, and a JDBC, Java Database Connectivity, driver.
 The JDBC provides the driver interface between the Java SQL, structured query language, statements, and the database.
-As of the release of this version of MyJSQLView the application has been tested with the HSQL, MySQL, Oracle, PostgreSQL, and SQLite databases.
+As of the release of this version of MyJSQLView the application has been tested with the HSQL, MSAccess, MySQL, Oracle, PostgreSQL, and SQLite databases.
 The application once installed can provide a much quicker access/update to a database than a web based interface frontend and MyJSQLView supports transaction locking.
-If your small business, scientific community, government agency, or educational institute wants to quickly access either a HSQL, MySQL, Oracle, PostgreSQL, or SQLite database for viewing, adding, editing, searching, and analyzing data MyJSQLView provides an alternative that is simple and easy to use.
+If your small business, scientific community, government agency, or educational institute wants to quickly access either a HSQL, MSAccess, MySQL, Oracle, PostgreSQL, or SQLite database for viewing, adding, editing, searching, and analyzing data MyJSQLView provides an alternative that is simple and easy to use.

    Dana M. Proctor
    Project Manager